SAP-samples/teched2023-DA285v/exercises/ex0/README.md

 ## DBeaver, QGIS, GDAL, hana-ml, Cytoscape

-The **SAP HANA Database Explorer** provides an SQL editor, table viewer, and data analysis tools.
+The **SAP HANA Database Explorer** provides a SQL editor, table viewer, and data analysis tools.
 See [Tools to Manage and Access the SAP HANA Cloud, SAP HANA Database](https://developers.sap.com/tutorials/hana-cloud-mission-trial-4.html) to learn how to access SAP HANA Cloud Database Explorer.
 For a "full experience" we recommend the following tools in addition.

 **DBeaver**<br>an open source database administration and development tool.
 You can run the exercise scripts in DBeaver and get simple spatial visualizations.
 See Mathias Kemeter's blog for [installation instructions](https://blogs.sap.com/2020/01/08/good-things-come-together-dbeaver-sap-hana-spatial-beer/).

 **QGIS**<a name="qgis"><br>an open source Geographical Information System (GIS).
 QGIS can connect to SAP HANA and provides great tools for advanced maps.
 Again, read Mathias' blog to [get it up and running](https://blogs.sap.com/2021/03/01/creating-a-playground-for-spatial-analytics/).

-**hana-ml**, the Jupyter Notebook to load JSON data into the document store (exercise 1) uses the python machine learning client for SAP HANA.
-There is a lot more in hana-ml for the data scientist - see [pypi.org](https://pypi.org/project/hana-ml/) and [hana-ml reference](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/latest/en-US/index.html).
+**hana-ml**<br>the Jupyter Notebook to load JSON data into the document store (exercise 1) uses the python machine learning client for SAP HANA (hana-ml).
+There is a lot more in the hana-ml package for the data scientist - see [pypi.org](https://pypi.org/project/hana-ml/) and [hana-ml reference](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/latest/en-US/index.html).

 ##  Background Material